 - Contestants under the age of 18 at all times must be supervised by an adult who is fully responsible for the child’s safety, wellbeing and actions during the competition.

-- Contestants will agree to perform, record and participate in the activities of the competition, also for promotional purposes, as invited by the organisers.
+- Contestants will agree to perform, record and participate in the activities of the competition as invited by the organisers.
 No fee will be payable.

 - Competition holds rights to produce, use and preserve for the future use audio and visual images.
 The copyrights for all such material belong to the competition.